Sonia Rubinsky presents her Goldfingers Recital at Salle Cortot on November 8, 2024

 A travelling pianist

-Winner of the Latin GRAMMY® Award, nominated for the ICMA Prize, winner of "Best Recital of the Year" by the São Paulo Art Critics Association, the William Petschek Prize at the Juilliard School and First Prize in the International Artists Competition in New York, Sonia Rubinsky is a "pianist of depth and refinement, who concedes nothing to showboating.
+Winner of the Latin GRAMMY® Award, nominated for the ICMA Prize, winner of "Best Recital of the Year" by the São Paulo Art Critics Association, the William Petschek Prize at the Juilliard School and First Prize in the International Artists Competition in New York, Sonia Rubinsky is a "deep, refined pianist who concedes nothing to showboating.
 Her Mozart is articulate, no less lilting and clear than that of Perahia or Uchida.
 His Scarlatti demonstrates imperial control of timbre.
 Like her compatriots, the late Guiomar Novaes and Nelson Freire, she has that genius for color that makes her an ideal interpreter of Debussy or Messiaen."

 - Libération